Rise to Success: Career Highlights of Jorge Polanco

 In 2014, Jorge Polanco made his Major League Baseball (MLB) debut.

 In 2014, Jorge Polanco started the season with the Class-A Advanced Fort Myers Miracle.
-He was called up to the majors for the first time on June 26 and made his MLB debut that day, drawing a walk as a pinch hitter.
-He played a few games for the Twins before being sent back down to Fort Myers, and later to the Double-A New Britain Rock Cats.
-He hit .288/.353/.395 in 88 minor league games.
+He was called up to the majors for the first time on June 26 and made his MLB debut that day.
+He played 4 games for the Twins and was later sent to the Double-A New Britain Rock Cats, finishing the season with a .288/.353/.395 minor league record.

-In 2016, Jorge Polanco received his first extensive playing time in the majors, participating in 69 games.
-He began the season in Rochester before being promoted to the Twins, then demoted back to Triple-A for two months before returning to the Twins on July 30.
-He was a minor league All-Star for the third time, hitting .282 with 4 home runs and 27 RBIs for Minnesota.
+In 2016, Jorge Polanco got his first extensive playing time in the majors, playing in 69 games.
+He was promoted to the Twins after 10 games in Rochester but was demoted back to Triple-A for two months, returning to the Twins on July 30.
+He was a minor league All-Star for the third time in four seasons while with Rochester, and he hit .282 with 4 home runs and 27 runs batted in for Minnesota.

 In 2017, Jorge Polanco became the primary shortstop for the Twins, hitting .256 with 13 home runs, 74 RBIs, and 13 stolen bases in 133 games.
 On August 29, he hit home runs as both a right-handed and left-handed batter in the same game.
-He made his postseason debut, batting 1-for-4 in the Wild Card Game loss to the New York Yankees.
+He also made his postseason debut.

 2019: Contract Extension and Hitting for the Cycle

 During spring training in 2019, Jorge Polanco signed a five-year contract extension worth $25.75 million with club options for 2024 and 2025.
-On April 5, Polanco hit for the cycle against the Philadelphia Phillies, going 5-for-5 with one RBI in a 10–4 loss.
+On April 5, 2019, Polanco hit for the cycle against the Philadelphia Phillies.

 In 2020, Jorge Polanco hit .258 with 4 home runs and 19 RBI in 55 games.
-He batted 1-for-7 as the Twins lost to the Houston Astros in the Wild Card Series and underwent offseason ankle surgery for the second consecutive year.
+He batted 1-for-7 in the Wild Card Series and underwent offseason ankle surgery for the second consecutive year.

-2021: Shift to Second Base and Career Highs
+2021: Moved to Second Base and Career Highs

-In 2021, due to the Twins signing Andrelton Simmons, Jorge Polanco shifted to second base.
-He set career highs with 33 home runs and 98 RBIs, batting .269/.323/.503.
-He was named the Twins' MVP and most improved player for 2021.
+In 2021, Jorge Polanco became a second baseman after the Twins signed Andrelton Simmons to play shortstop.
+He set career highs with 33 home runs and 98 RBIs, batting .269/.323/.503, and was named the Twins' MVP and most improved player.

-On January 29, 2024, the Twins traded Jorge Polanco to the Seattle Mariners for pitchers Anthony DeSclafani and Justin Topa, prospects Gabriel González and Darren Bowen, and cash.
+On January 29, 2024, Jorge Polanco was traded by the Twins to the Seattle Mariners for pitchers Anthony DeSclafani and Justin Topa, prospects Gabriel González and Darren Bowen, and cash.
+He had a career-high 137 strikeouts.
+On October 10, Polanco underwent surgery to repair the patellar tendon in his left knee.

 After the 2023 season, the Twins exercised their $10.5 million option on Jorge Polanco for the 2024 season.